FPD order has shipped. Pizza Oven Details & Tips Coming Soon.

 Sold in pairs, complete with Standard Turquoise Insoles (soft yet durable).

-Replacement or specialty orthotics are available and can be purchased separately.
+• Replacement or specialty orthotics are available & can be purchased separately.

-The Smallest size is a size 10, and the Largest size is a 2.
+Important Sizing Notes: the Smallest size = 10, and the Largest size = 2.

-Soft-Ride recommends these guidelines when measuring your horse and using Soft-Ride boots.
-Correctly measuring the hoof will ensure a comfortable fit for your horse and help prevent premature wear of the boot.
-Watch the video and carefully follow the steps below to ensure accurate measurements:
+Soft-Ride recommends these guidelines when measuring your horse & using Soft-Ride boots.
+Correctly measuring the hoof will ensure a comfortable fit for your horse & help prevent premature wear of the boot.
+Watch the video & carefully follow the steps below to ensure accurate measurements:

 1. Measure your horse’s hooves shortly after they have been trimmed.
 This will help ensure that the boot is not too big.

-3. Measure each hoof to check for discrepancies in hoof size.
-You may find it necessary to order a different size boot for each foot if a correct trim is not possible.
+2. Measure each hoof to check for discrepancies in hoof size.
+You may find it necessary to order a different size boot for each foot if a correction trim is not possible.
 If that is the case, we recommend ordering directly from Soft-Ride.

 • If the foot overlaps the Gel Orthotic in length or width, then the boot is too small.
 Alternatively, if the pad engulfs the foot, it's too large.